 part of your history, but not a part of your destiny.” – Steve Maraboli

-As written before, letting go will bring you freedom you haven’t dreamed of [tweet this], and will prepare you for the next step, which is finding someone new or simply living the life you want, being emotionally free.
+Letting go will prepare you for the next step, which is finding someone new or simply living the life you want, being emotionally free:

-There are many ways to start the process of letting your Ex go, but over 9 years of coaching have taught me a few secret ways that are most effective, (I teach them in the “home-study version” of my coaching).
+There are many ways to start the process of letting your Ex go, but coaching since 2005 have taught me a few secret ways that are most effective, (I teach them in the “home-study version” of my coaching).

 Here’s what you do.